Community Neuro Rehabilitation Team (Richmond)

 What we do

-We work with people and their family/carers to help them achieve maximum independence in all aspects of daily life.
+We work with people, their family and carers to help achieve the best quality of life in all aspects of daily living.

-• help you use tools and strategies to manage any related difficulties
+We help people use tools and strategies to manage any related difficulties and work towards goals set by them.

-Therapy is delivered in the most appropriate setting, either as an outpatient at Richmond Rehabilitation Unit, or at their home or in the community.
+Therapy is delivered in the most appropriate setting, either as an outpatient at Richmond Rehabilitation Unit, at home or in the community.

 We also provide a Stroke Early Supported Discharge (ESD) service.
 This is an intensive rehabilitation service for stroke patients to facilitate early discharge home from hospital.